Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/FAQ.md

 </details>

 <details>
-<summary>This question may have been asked previously at least 7 other times, as recently as March 2021 and as early as September 2020.</summary>
+<summary>This question may have been asked previously at least 8 other times, as recently as March 2021 and as early as May 2020.</summary>

 * [March 30th, 2021 Livestream Q&A: Add body slots so we can use Blade Runners and Jetpacks at the same time?](./transcriptions/yt-XkDGnJwkY18.md) [https://www.youtube.com/watch?v=XkDGnJwkY18](https://www.youtube.com/watch?v=XkDGnJwkY18)
 * [March 23rd, 2021 Livestream Q&A: Do you ever think you'll give us more than one Body Slot?](./transcriptions/yt-b8xgQlBZ_yc.md) [https://www.youtube.com/watch?v=b8xgQlBZ_yc](https://www.youtube.com/watch?v=b8xgQlBZ_yc)